Infiziert90/Discord-Skype-Bot/README.md

 ## Usage

 1. Start with installing the dependencies with `pip`.
+2. Rename `skype-bot-example.ini` to `skype-bot.ini`
-2. Change necessary settings in the config file (`skype-bot.ini`).
+3. Change necessary settings in the config file (`skype-bot.ini`).
-3. Get your skype chat-id:
+4. Get your skype chat-id:
     ```
     $ python skype-get.py
     ```
     You will now find a new file in your config folder.
-4. Start the bot by executing:
+5. Start the bot by executing:
     ```
     $ python bot.py
     ```